Office of Finance and Operations

 - Research our Forecast and Active Contracts Lists

 - Each fiscal year, a Forecast of ED Contracting Opportunities is developed, which lists all contracts that each program office plans to offer, contingent on the availability of funds.
 The Forecast is intended to assist vendors in identifying and preparing for contract opportunities.

-- Our Active Contracts list contains information on the work currently assigned to contractors at the Department.
+- Our active contracts list, found on our Doing Business with the U.S. Department of Education page, contains information on the work currently assigned to contractors at the Department.
 This list may be used in search of potential subcontracting and prime contracting opportunities (based on when a contract expires and may be recompeted).

 Finding contract opportunities with the U.S. Government

 - GSA Acquisition Gateway